harvard-dce/zoom-recording-ingester/README.md

 That's it.
 Your Zoom Ingester is deployed and operational.
 To see a summary of the state of the CloudFormation stack and the Lambda functions run `invoke stack.status`.

+### Finding the ZIP stack API endpoint

+The ZIP API endpoint is available in the output of `invoke stack.create` or `invoke stack.update`, and `invoke stack.status` under `Outputs`.

 ### Setting up the schedule update trigger from Google Sheets

 1. Share the Google Sheet with your service account
-1. From the Google Sheet, under Tools > Script Editor, create this script:
+1. From the Google Sheet, under Tools > Script Editor, create a script.
+The following script is an example which creates a menu item in the Google Sheet that triggers the schedule update function.

 ```
 function onOpen() {